AI-Maker-Space/Interactive-Dev-Environment-for-LLM-Development/README.md

 <details>
-  <summary>Adding The AI Makerspace Whodunit?
-Content to Your Repo</summary>
+  <summary>Adding The AI Makerspace Beyond-ChatGPT Content to Your Repo</summary>

   1. `cd` into your repo and check your remote git.